a Defibrillator Vest

 Wearing a life vest

-Some time had gone by and another discussion with the doctor took place.
-They said that until I decided if and when I wanted to get the pacemaker, I needed to wear a life vest.
-I didn’t know exactly what that meant, I just knew it was going to be an uncomfortable feeling.
+Some time had gone by, and another discussion with the doctor took place.
+They said that until I decided if, and when, I wanted to get a pacemaker, I needed to wear a life vest.
+I did not know exactly what that meant, I just knew it was going to be an uncomfortable feeling.

 The hardest part